lpatruno/sagemaker-workshop-420/workshop-notes.md

 See the table titled **Amazon SageMaker Batch Transform** under the [Service Quotas](https://docs.aws.amazon.com/general/latest/gr/sagemaker.html#limits_sagemaker) section of the [Amazon SageMaker endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/sagemaker.html) page.

+# Day 3

+#### How can you connect SageMaker to GitHub repositories?

+> Associate Git repositories with your notebook instance to save your notebooks in a source control environment that persists even if you stop or delete your notebook instance.
+You can associate one default repository and up to three additional repositories with a notebook instance.
+The repositories can be hosted in AWS CodeCommit, GitHub, or on any other Git server.

+> There are two ways to associate a Git repository with a notebook instance: 1) Add a Git repository as a resource in your Amazon SageMaker account.
+Then, to access the repository, you can specify an AWS Secrets Manager secret that contains credentials.
+That way, you can access repositories that require authentication.
+2) Associate a public Git repository that is not a resource in your account.
+If you do this, you cannot specify credentials to access the repository.

+See [Associate Git Repositories with Amazon SageMaker Notebook Instances](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi-git-repo.html) in the documentation.